rh-demos/ai-assisted-development/3-configure-continue.md

 ![continue-extension-vsix-config](assets/3-configure-continue/continue-extension-vsix-config.png)

-15•	Switch to the new Model
+15•	Switch to the new Model (or whatever name you setted)

 ![continue-extension-vsix-switch](assets/3-configure-continue/continue-extension-vsix-switch.png)